 You need to reshape your blade’s edge and get it back sharpened when it is dull.
 Sharpening stone, water stone or whetstone are the tools used for this purpose.
 They come in a wide range of size, shape and material composition.
 Also, stones may be of different grades according to the grit size.
 Sharpening process consists of two processes grinding and honing.

-Dull blades waste your valuable times and energy.
+Dull blades waste your valuable time and energy.
 After Sharpening your blades, it will become new!
 They will help you in a survival situation when you need them.
 Sharpening stones are a widely used tool to remove dullness of cutting tools like knives, machetes, scissors, axes, razors and so on.
-Different techniques are developed to sharpen it over centuries.
+Different techniques have been developed over the centuries.
+So, let’s learn about the basic sharpening techniques!

 Techniques of Using a Sharpening Stone